-Join Zady and the Ethical Writers Coalition for sparkling wine, music, and secondhand shopping.
+Join Zady and the Ethical Writers & Creatives for sparkling wine, music, and secondhand shopping.
 The first 50 guests will take their finds home with them in a Zady tote bag along with a special discount packet from our favorite sustainable brands!

 Saturday, October 3rd 1-4 p.m.